sh1lezh/num-rs/README.md

-# num-rs
+# Num-RS
-A  tiny multidimensional array implementation in rust lang similar to numPy
+## A  tiny multidimensional array implementation in rust lang similar to NumPy
+### Work is in progress and I havent updated the directory here yet.